Area51 Project - Mike's 2006 Powertek REV:

 New left old right.
 These bushings hold the end of the torsion springs and were well worn!

-While everything was apart I striped and cleaned & sanded the suspension rails as I wanted to black them out.
+While everything was apart I striped, cleaned and sanded the suspension rails as I wanted to black them out.
 I decided to try some POR15 paint which is supposed to chemically bond on bare metal, plus I already had some left over from my trailer rebuild project.
-If this doesn't hold up I'll have them powder coated, but they sure look fantastic!
+If this doesn't hold up I may have them powder coated, but they sure look fantastic!
 With the rails painted I also replaced the worn out hyfax.

 The last item on the rear skid was to replace the worn out leaking stock shocks.
-Mary Murray, my local shock rebuilder, had a pair of freshly rebuilt Fox shocks for sale, so I picked them up and bolted them in place.
+Mark Murray of Rock Suspension, my local shock rebuilder, had a pair of freshly rebuilt Fox shocks for sale, so I picked them up and bolted them in place.

 While the skid was out I tackled my next appearance mod.
 I wanted to coat my tunnel black without the expense or the hassle of completely disassembling the frame to have it powder coated.
 I decided to try Duplicolor aerosol truck bed liner (blue can from NAPA, not the black water based crap from Canadian Tire).
-This product worked well on the racks of my Honda Foreman ATV, which has held up great over the last 3 years.
-I prepped the tunnel by cleaning with brake parts cleaner, thoroughly sanding with 120 grit sand paper, and wiping down with 99% pure rubbing alcohol.
+This product worked well on the racks of my Honda Foreman ATV, holding up great over the last three years.
+I prepped the tunnel by cleaning with brake parts cleaner, thoroughly sanding with 120 grit sand paper, then wiping down with 99% pure rubbing alcohol.
 The more time you put into prep, better are the results.

 I taped off the areas I did not want coated and applied the product in one generous coat.
 I did not paint the top of the rear heat exchanger in part to aid performance of the cooler, and because this area is covered with a plastic panel.
 With the bumper and plastics reinstalled the sled looks fantastic!